Zoopharmacognosy

-Zoopharmacognosy is a behaviour in which non-human animals self-medicate by selecting and ingesting or topically applying plants, soils, insects, and psychoactive drugs to prevent or reduce the harmful effects of pathogens, toxins, and even other animals.
-The term derives from Greek roots zoo ("animal"), pharmacon ("drug, medicine"), and gnosy ("knowing").
+Zoopharmacognosy is a behaviour in which non-human animals self-medicate by selecting and ingesting or topically applying plants, soils and insects with medicinal properties, to prevent or reduce the harmful effects of pathogens, toxins, and even other animals.
+The term derives from Greek words zoon ("animal"), pharmacon ("drug, medicine"), and gnosis ("knowledge").

 An example of zoopharmacognosy occurs when dogs eat grass to induce vomiting.
 However, the behaviour is more diverse than this.
 Animals ingest or apply non-foods such as clay, charcoal and even toxic plants and invertebrates, apparently to prevent parasitic infestation or poisoning.

-Whether animals truly self-medicate remains a somewhat controversial subject because early evidence is mostly circumstantial or anecdotal; however, more recent examinations have adopted an experimental, hypothesis-driven approach.
+Whether animals truly self-medicate remains a somewhat controversial subject because early evidence is mostly circumstantial or anecdotal.
+However, more recent examinations have adopted an experimental, hypothesis-driven approach.

 The methods by which animals self-medicate vary, but can be classified according to function as prophylactic (preventative, before infection or poisoning) or therapeutic (after infection, to combat the pathogen or poisoning).
 The behaviour is believed to have widespread adaptive significance.

 History and etymology

 In 1978, Janzen suggested that vertebrate herbivores might benefit medicinally from the secondary metabolites in their plant food.

-In 1993, the term "zoopharmacognosy" was coined, derived from the Greek roots zoo ("animal"), pharma ("drug"), and gnosy ("knowing").
+In 1987, the term "zoopharmacognosy" was coined, derived from the Greek roots zoo ("animal"), pharma ("drug"), and gnosy ("knowing").
 The term gained popularity from academic works and in a book by Cindy Engel entitled Wild Health: How Animals Keep Themselves Well and What We Can Learn from Them.